 There is a lot of information available about diets for pet birds and as time goes on, our knowledge continues to improve.
 This is due to heightened awareness of the importance of nutrition plus increased research involving pet and wild birds.
 As with all other animals, birds need a proper balance of carbohydrates, proteins, fats, vitamins, minerals and water.
 Different species of birds often require different foods.

-Budgies eat a variety of grasses and plants found on the ground in the wild.
-Budgies are vulnerable to obesity, iodine deficiencies and related problems.
+Lovebirds eat a variety of grasses and plants found on the ground in the wild.
+Lovebirds are vulnerable to obesity, iodine deficiencies and related problems.
 A well balanced and varied diet must be maintained at all times.

 Pellets, crumble and hand-feeding mashes have been developed to meet all your bird’s nutritional needs.
 Different formulations are available for different life stages and for the management of certain diseases.
 Hand raised babies are the easiest to start on a pelleted diet.
 Pellets are the ideal diet, therefore you are encouraged to slowly train “seed eating” birds to a pelleted diet.